Kloof High School: Academics

 Kloof High School's students write the KwaZulu-Natal Department of Education NSC exams and consistently achieve good results.

 KHS is an English-Medium school.
 It offers Afrikaans and isiZulu as second languages (or "First Additional Languages" in the new FET curriculum) as well as French and German as third languages ("Second Additional Languages").

 German Second Additional Language can only be taken as an 8th Matriculation subject unless permission has been granted by the KwaZulu-Natal Department of Education for the child to take German as an incorporated 7th subject or at "Home Language" level.

-ABET education

-The Argus School (run by Mrs Dawn Crookes) uses the school during evenings.
-The service is involved in adult education of domestic workers and disadvantaged peoples in the area.
-ABET (Adult Basic Education and Training) are taught by members of the Kloof community, teaching literacy and numerous skills.

-The school runs an annual spring school under the auspices of the Kloof Rotary Club.
-Subjects range from baking to flower arranging to poetry.
-It is held during the spring holidays.